The Spiritual Sound: Critical reception

-On Metacritic, which assigns a normalized score out of 100 to ratings from mainstream publications, the album received a weighted mean score of 88 based on seven reviews, indicating "universal acclaim".
+On Metacritic, which assigns a normalized score out of 100 to ratings from mainstream publications, the album received a weighted mean score of 87 based on nine reviews, indicating "universal acclaim".

+Pitchfork proclaimed The Spiritual Sound to be "one of 2025’s most daring metal albums" and praised Agriculture as "the type of band who can shapeshift with each song while maintaining a distinct personality."

 Ryan P of Sputnikmusic assigned the album a rating of 4.2 and commented, "This album might not flow as perfectly as others or have one consistent style, but what it does have is riffs, balls and atmosphere aplenty, and when creating music based in black metal, it doesn't get any better than that."

 In a review for Paste, Matt Mitchell rated it 8.6, calling it "the best metal album of the year," and stating "The Spiritual Sounds textural versatility finds full consciousness in music that blasts with numbing intensity until it's reborn into vibrance."
 Giving it a rating of nine, Marko Djurdjić of Exclaim! remarked, "Confrontational yet embracing, The Spiritual Sound wraps you in screams and distortion, pummelling while blanketing, devastating amidst the uplift."

-In a nine-star review for Under the Radar, Marc Abbott referred to the album as "a work of duality, melding the diverse—yet complimentary—approaches of songwriters Leah Levinson and Dan Meyer" and "a record of two halves, the first side assaulting the senses, the second offering a more grounded and philosophical experience."
+In a 9/10 review for Under the Radar, Marc Abbott referred to the album as "a work of duality, melding the diverse—yet complimentary—approaches of songwriters Leah Levinson and Dan Meyer" and "a record of two halves, the first side assaulting the senses, the second offering a more grounded and philosophical experience."
 The album received a five-star rating from The Guardians Ben Beaumont-Thomas, who opined, "Black metal melodies can often be either nonexistent or overly fussy, but Agriculture's riffs and hooks are bright and original, and closer 'the Reply' even recalls a much heavier Radiohead."

 The Fader reviewer Raphael Helfand observed, "the new record juxtaposes long passages of high-octane chaos with moments of striking tenderness," while The Quietus writer Jared Dix stated, "It's consistently thrilling and the more reflective moments feel of a piece with the concentrated blasts of soaring metal."
 Kerrang!s Sam Law gave the album a rating of four, describing it as "a fathomless pool worth hurling yourself into, a shimmering, shattering new landmark on heavy music's mind-expanding outer limits."